salty-max/hivency-frontend-test/README.md

 The manager asks you to:

 - Keep *TypeScript* and *React* because it sounds cool
+- Do not hesitate to add comments and explanations if necessary
 - Put the code on a Git repository (Github, Bitbucket etc) or a zip file
 - Send the link or the zip to the Hivency tech team for review!